Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Noah - Social Security name data shows that Noah was the most popular boys' name used between 2010 - 2017.
 It means 'rest' and/or 'repose'.
 The symbolic nature suggests one with a calmness to their soul and peace in his heart.

 - Samuel - Christmas related because of its Hebrew meaning, 'God has heard', it's another name for rejoyceful parents.

-- Sol - Sol, short for Solomon means 'peace'.
-Over the Christmas season, humanity reaffirms peace on earth and good will towards all men.
+- Sol - Sol, short for Solomon, means 'peace'.
+Over the Christmas season, humanity reaffirms peace on earth and goodwill towards all men.
 This is a good choice if you're looking for something meaningful that's less common, too.

-Unisex, Winter-Inspired Baby Names
+Gender-Neutral, Unisex, Winter-Inspired Baby Names

-Some see wintertime as an ending, but for others it is a new beginning.
-Choosing a winter time baby name is a special moment in time.
-Some parents choose to give their baby a non-gender specific name that avoids bias between either gender.
+Some see wintertime as an ending, but for others, it is a new beginning.
+Choosing a wintertime baby name is a special moment in time.
+Some parents choose to give their baby a non-gender-specific name that avoids bias between either gender.
 If you are one of these parents, then consider some of the following gender-neutral baby names.

-These unisex names work from a binary perspective and from traditional ideology, making good boys or girls names.
+These unisex names work from a binary perspective and from traditional ideology, making good boys' or girls' names.
 These gender-neutral names are inspired by the outdoors and the crispy-cool weather.

 - Alaska - Alaska means 'great land', and is one now for its fierce winter weather.
 It is also known to hold some of the most breathtaking sights you would ever see.
-It's a bit unusual, but fitting if you have a cold weather baby.
+It's a bit unusual but fitting if you have a cold-weather baby.